ankitakhot92/data-structure-in-java/Trees/README.md

 Q-11 (Count leaf Nodes) Given a generic tree, count and return the number of leaf nodes present in the given tree.

 Q-12 (Replace node with depth) In a given Generic Tree, replace each node with its depth value.
 You need to just update the data of each node, no need to return or print anything.

+Q-13 (Second Largest Element In Tree) Given a generic tree, find and return the node with second largest value in given tree.
+Return NULL if no node with required value is present.